Health permit documentation is due for all BSN students by:

 - A felony or an attempt or conspiracy to commit a felony within the 15 years preceding the date of application.

 - A misdemeanor involving abuse, neglect, assault, battery, or criminal sexual conduct or involving fraud or theft against a vulnerable adult defined in the Michigan penal code, 1931 PA 328, MCL 750.145m, or a state or federal crime that is substantially similar to a misdemeanor described in this subdivision within 10 years immediately preceding the date of application.

 Students must have a criminal background check performed by CastleBranch/Certified Background.
 There is a $36.75 fee for this service, which can be paid by Visa, Mastercard or money order.
 Results will be available to the College of Nursing online, so it is not necessary to provide documentation.

 - Visit https://portal.castlebranch.com/WL48

 - Enter your contact information and payment method.

-BLS for the Professional Rescuer
+BLS for the professional rescuer

 Students must demonstrate evidence of completion of a CPR course that covers CPR for the adult, child and infant as well as one-person and two-person CPR.
-The course may be taken at the College of Nursing, or can be taken at one of several agencies in the community.
+The course may be taken at the College of Nursing, or it can be taken at one of several agencies in the community.
 Original dated certification documents must cover the entire academic/clinical year and must be resubmitted when they expire.